Israeli nationalists to march in East Jerusalem, Palestinians plan 'Day of Rage' | Politics

 "The time has come for Israel to threaten Hamas and not for Hamas to threaten Israel," prominent far-right lawmaker Itamar Ben-Gvir said on Twitter.
 An official route for the march has yet to be announced.
 Israeli media reported that police will allow participants to congregate outside the Old City's Damascus Gate but will not let them cross through it to the Muslim Quarter, which has an overwhelmingly Palestinian population.

-Palestinians want East Jerusalem, which includes the Old City, to be the capital of a state they seek to establish in the occupied West Bank and Gaza.
-Israel, which annexed East Jerusalem in a move that has not won international recognition after capturing the area in a 1967 war, regards the entire city as its capital.
+Palestinians want East Jerusalem to be the capital of a state they seek to establish in the occupied West Bank and Gaza.
+Israel, which annexed East Jerusalem in a move that has not won international recognition after capturing it in a 1967 war, regards the entire city as its capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)